|

 empty lists, strings, tuples, or dictionaries (the last two of which

 we have not yet discussed).
-Also the object None
+Also the object None, which is

 Comparisons return one or zero.